-When working with the heartbroken partners of sex and porn addicts, at a certain point, they tend to come to the realization that their partner is suffering too.
+When working with the heartbroken partners of sex addicts and porn addicts, at a certain point, they tend to come to the realization that their partner is suffering too.
 It’s not at all uncommon (or unhealthy) for their first thought to be “Well, good!”

 I work with women whose worlds have been rocked by the discovery of unfaithfulness.
-Whether this came in the form of crippling a porn addiction, extramarital affairs, or even by hiring sex workers, the result is the same.
+Whether this came in the form of crippling porn addictions, extramarital affairs, or even by hiring sex workers, the result is the same.
 Her life has been shattered by the actions of a person she trusted.
 Finding out that her partner’s life has been shattered too can and does bring a moment of vindication.

 Here’s Where We Begin to Plant the Seeds of Forgiveness

 Let’s get one thing out of the way right up front: my job is not to make you go easy on your partner.
-I’m not here to tell you that what he did wasn’t so bad, or that you shouldn’t be so angry.
-What he did was bad, and you have every right to be furious.
+I’m not here to tell you that what he did wasn’t so bad or that you shouldn’t be so angry.
+What he did was awful and you have every right to be furious.
 However, in order to avoid getting stuck in anger and resentment, and letting those feelings eat you alive, we need to get to work.

 This complicates things.
-Your friends and family might not know about his addiction, and you yourself might be wondering whether this is just a ploy to cover up terrible personality traits.
-In many ways, this means the partners of sex and porn addicts have to work harder to come to terms with their partner’s illness — by first understanding that it is an illness.
+Your friends and family might not know about his addiction and you yourself might be wondering whether this is just a ploy to cover up terrible personality traits.
+In many ways, this means the partners of sex addicts and porn addicts have to work harder to come to terms with their partner’s illness — by first understanding that it is an illness.

-When we are able to begin examining your partner’s behavior as compulsive, a very important truth can begin to shine through.
+When we are able to begin identifying your partner’s behavior as compulsive, a very important truth can begin to shine through.
 It’s one I repeat to my clients all the time: you didn’t cause this addiction, and you can’t stop it.
 Once this is accepted, we can begin to move forward.

 Forgiveness Applies to You Too

-As easy as it would be to hit a button, and magically forgive everything, it doesn’t work that way.
+As easy as it would be to hit a button and magically forgive everything, it doesn’t work that way.
 This process takes a long time.
 There will be setbacks.
 You will revisit the same information over and over again.
 You will declare yourself “over it,” only to come crashing back down the next day.
 This is all normal.

 Remember That Nobody Chose This

 This can be one of the hardest realizations to come to when working towards forgiveness.
 Nobody chooses the life of an addict.
 It’s not fun or engaging.
 It’s not packed with meaning and memories.
-It’s hollow, painful and lonely.
+It’s hollow, painful, and lonely.

-Acknowledging the fact that your partner is struggling with his own demons, isn’t the same as granting him retroactive permission for what he did.
+Acknowledging the fact that your partner is struggling with his own demons isn’t the same as granting him retroactive permission for what he did.
 It’s not saying that any of it was okay.
-It’s seeing addiction as a fundamental brokenness in another human being.
+It’s seeing addiction as fundamental brokenness in another human being.
 Something happened to him to make him compulsively self-soothe in this way.
 He’s hurting.
 Understanding that doesn’t excuse him, but it can begin to bring YOU a small measure of peace.